Romy London

 Lastly, season to taste with salt and pepper and you're ready to serve!

-Store this delicious bean curry in an airtight container in the fridge for up to 3 days or store it in the freezer for 3 months.
-To defrost, simply thaw it in the fridge overnight.
+Store any leftover butter bean curry in an airtight container in the refrigerator for up to 3 days or store it in the freezer for 3 months.
+To defrost, simply thaw it in the refrigerator overnight.

 close up of the creamy vegan curry